tldraw/ai/README.md

 ## Installation

-For production, it's recommended to install the `@tldraw/ai` package in a new repsitory, such as a fork of tldraw's [Vite template](https://github.com/tldraw/vite-template).
+For production, install the `@tldraw/ai` package in a new repository, such as a fork of tldraw's [Vite template](https://github.com/tldraw/vite-template).
 See the [tldraw repository](https://github.com/tldraw/tldraw) for more resources.

 Install the `@tldraw/ai` package from NPM or your package manager of choice.